 Spend some of the money you’re saving on bringing in great vendors.
 Budgets usually get stressed really thin because of the number of guests at the wedding.
 This is your excuse to involve all of the vendors you would want to have for your dream wedding.

 Set up an on-location dinner, or move to a restaurant.
 With smaller guest counts, it’s now possible to set up a small reception wherever you’d like.
 Again, whatever your dream location is for this, this is probably the only year that it will be possible to do.

 Schedule your ceremony when it’s good for photos.
 2 hours before sunset will give us the best light for photos.
 Make the best use of your time, this allows you to have a nice relaxing day, no rushing to get ready!

 Scheduling photos around sunset also makes use of the best light of the day.
 Perfect to make the most of the beautiful surroundings of the New Forest and the stunning Solent coast.

 Hire a photographer (me!) for 3-4 hours.
 That will cover a little of the getting ready, the ceremony, family photos and photos of the two of you.
 (There are also packages if you’d like me to come to the reception)

 If you’re interested in working together, please send me a note in the contact form below, and I’ll get back to you within 48 hours.

 Thanks for reading and if you have any other questions, feel free to reach out!

 Safety in this time is a priority for me.
-I will respect all current local rules.
+I will respect all current local rules and current government guidelines.